What is

 Requires large amounts of labelled image data.

-Requires substantial data for both networks to learn the data distribution
+Requires substantial data for both networks to learn the data distribution.

 Requires less data than training a model from scratch, using pre-trained models.